thomhastings/hatch_database/README.md

 ## Notes

-This repository contains data files and code for the following blog post:
+This repository also contains data files and code for the following blog post, by Adam Kehoe:

 [Analyzing The Nearly Lost Hatch Database: 18,123 case files](https://web.archive.org/web/20210111082444/https://blog.adamkehoe.com/hatch-udatabase/)